K-Dramas To Watch In March 2017 — What Korean Dramas Should You Check Out?

 Missing 9 (March 9) — Probably considered the least popular K-drama among Korean public television in the first season for 2017, Missing 9 was the Munhwa Broadcasting Corporation’s (MBC) opportunity to go a different direction from light-hearted romantic comedies.
 Unfortunately with melodramas like Voice and Defendant keeping fans’ attention, this had no chance.

 Missing 9 was about nine people who are associated with the Korean entertainment industry trying to survive on a stranded island after their airplane crashes in the middle of the ocean.
 It had plot elements similar to the popular American television show Lost.
-Unfortunately, it told the story through the only survivor found, Ra Bong Hee (Baek Jin Hee) who is the stylist for Seo Joon Oh (Jung Kyung Ho), in a series of flashbacks.
-The two story lines were convoluted causing the K-drama to be a mess.
+Unfortunately, it told the story through the only survivor found, Ra Bong Hee (Baek Jin Hee), who is the stylist for Seo Joon Oh (Jung Kyung Ho), in a series of flashbacks.
+The two story lines were convoluted, causing the K-drama to be a mess.
 Despite its low viewership, it still had its fans.

 Missing 9 will air its finale on Thursday, March 9 at 10 p.m.
 KST on MBC.
-Those who do not have access to the Korean public network, they can watch it exclusively on DramaFever by its fully written title Missing Nine depending on region.
+Those who do not have access to the Korean public network can watch it exclusively on DramaFever by its fully written title, Missing Nine, depending on region.

 Voice (March 12) — Probably the biggest surprise for Korean cable channel K-dramas, but also among all K-dramas on Korean television.
 Voice is the K-drama currently airing on OCN, a Korean cable channel that only aired three K-drama back in 2016.
 It is expected that they did so well with their last drama prior to this, 38 Task Force, they were able to take the rest of the year off.